How to choose a martial arts school...

 Check out Facebook and You Tube

-With Covid restrictions it isn't practical to visit every school.
-But take an afternoon and browse through the media pages of the schools you are looking at.
-This will give you some excellent insight.
+It isn't practical to visit every school but take an afternoon and browse through the media pages of the schools you are looking at.

 Instead of a sales pitch you will get a glimpse of what is actually going on.

-If the Facebook page is all about rank promotions, you can be assured that this is a major part of their focus (stay away).
-If the talk is primarily about tournaments that is also useful information.
-If the page is all about little kids and you aren't one, well...
+If the Facebook page is all about rank promotions, you can be assured that belts are important to that school.
+If there is talk of tournaments you know the school teaches sport martial arts.
+If everything is geared toward little kids and you aren't one, well...

 As far as You Tube goes, you can often see parts of classes, instruction and other activities of the school.
-Picture yourself in the video.
-Do you want to be in the group you are watching?
-Do the students have the type of skills that you want?
-Do you like the instructors approach?
+Do you like what you see?

 The Style and The Instructor

-An instructor should have substantial training and there should be ample evidence of this (Not just a list claiming rank.
-Rank from where?).
+An instructor should have substantial training and there should be ample evidence of this.
 Who did the teacher learn from?
 How long did they actually study with their teacher?
-Are there pictures or any evidence of their history?
+Is there any evidence of their history or are they merely just making claims?

 Some people merely choose the school closest to home or the one their friend goes to.
-This is the worse possible wy to pick a school.
-Do not confuse a schools business success with the quality of their instruction.
-The best locations provide a high volume of students but you might prefer a school that is more interested in quality rather than quantity.
+This is the worse possible way to pick a school.
+The best locations provide a high volume of students but quantity and quality are are not the same.
+Popular doesn't mean good.

 It is far better to drive a little out of your way for something that can make such an impact on your life.